Tragedy of Charlottesville illustrates America's deep divide

 Many worrying questions were raised by the weekend's events, not least of which was why it took police so long to mobilize when it was obvious the rally was quickly going to degenerate into chaos.

-It is tempting to compare what happened in Charlottesville with the police's miltary-style response to a protest in Ferguson, Missouri in 2014 following the killing of Michael Brown by a law enforcement officer.
-And would police react in the same way if particpants in a Black Lives Matter march pushed back on police lines in the same way the white supremacists did in Charlottesville last weekend.
+It is tempting to compare what happened in Charlottesville with the police's military-style response to a protest in Ferguson, Missouri in 2014 following the killing of Michael Brown by a law enforcement officer.
+And would police react in the same way if participants in a Black Lives Matter march pushed back on police lines in the same way the white supremacists did in Charlottesville last weekend.

 Trump, whose father Fred was allegedly arrested at a Klan rally in Queens, New York in 1927 – a charge his son denies – has had an extraordinary week even by his super-extraordinary standards.